The latest numbers on COVID-19 in Canada for Sunday, Feb. 21, 2021

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were four new cases Saturday.
-The rate of active cases is 1.84 per 100,000 people.
-Over the past seven days, there have been a total of 16 new cases.
+There was one new case Sunday.
+The rate of active cases is 1.94 per 100,000 people.
+Over the past seven days, there has been 16 new case.
 The seven-day rolling average of new cases is two.

 There have been no deaths reported over the past week.
 The overall death rate is 6.64 per 100,000 people.

-There were three new cases Saturday.
+There were four new cases Sunday.
 The rate of active cases is 11.26 per 100,000 people.
-Over the past seven days, there have been a total of 22 new cases.
+Over the past seven days, there have been a total of 24 new cases.
 The seven-day rolling average of new cases is three.

-There were zero new reported deaths Saturday.
-Over the past seven days there have been a total of two new reported deaths.
+There was one new reported death Sunday.
+Over the past seven days there have been a total of three new reported deaths.
 The seven-day rolling average of new reported deaths is zero.
-The seven-day rolling average of the death rate is 0.04 per 100,000 people.
-The overall death rate is 3.07 per 100,000 people.
+The seven-day rolling average of the death rate is 0.05 per 100,000 people.
+The overall death rate is 3.2 per 100,000 people.

-There were three new reported deaths Saturday.
-Over the past seven days there have been a total of 16 new reported deaths.
+There were two new reported deaths Sunday.
+Over the past seven days there have been a total of 13 new reported deaths.
 The seven-day rolling average of new reported deaths is two.
-The seven-day rolling average of the death rate is 0.17 per 100,000 people.
-The overall death rate is 63.95 per 100,000 people.
+The seven-day rolling average of the death rate is 0.13 per 100,000 people.
+The overall death rate is 64.09 per 100,000 people.

 There have been 515,740 tests completed.

-There were three new reported deaths Saturday.
-Over the past seven days there have been a total of 14 new reported deaths.
-The seven-day rolling average of new reported deaths is two.
-The seven-day rolling average of the death rate is 0.17 per 100,000 people.
-The overall death rate is 31.22 per 100,000 people.
+There were four new reported deaths Sunday.
+Over the past seven days there have been a total of 18 new reported deaths.
+The seven-day rolling average of new reported deaths is three.
+The seven-day rolling average of the death rate is 0.22 per 100,000 people.
+The overall death rate is 31.56 per 100,000 people.

-There were six new reported deaths Saturday.
-Over the past seven days there have been a total of 43 new reported deaths.
-The seven-day rolling average of new reported deaths is six.
-The seven-day rolling average of the death rate is 0.14 per 100,000 people.
-The overall death rate is 41.11 per 100,000 people.
+There were nine new reported deaths Sunday.
+Over the past seven days there have been a total of 47 new reported deaths.
+The seven-day rolling average of new reported deaths is seven.
+The seven-day rolling average of the death rate is 0.15 per 100,000 people.
+The overall death rate is 41.32 per 100,000 people.

 There have been 3,331,615 tests completed.